-- 7.18.1 Policy DM10 (Waste Management) of the DMLDD advises that the Council will ensure that there is adequate provision for the storage and recycling of waste and that these facilities are fully integrated into design proposals.
-New developments will only be supported where: - i) The siting or design of waste/recycling areas would not result in any adverse impact to residential or work place amenity - ii) Waste/recycling areas can be easily accessed (and moved) by occupiers and by local authority/private waste providers - iii) There would be no obstruction of pedestrian, cyclists or driver site lines - 7.18.2 The submitted Transport Statement sets out that a swept path assessment has been undertaken of an 11.22 metre refuse vehicle and this has demonstrated that refuse vehicles will be able to access and egress the site in forward gear with suitable turning heads provided on site. - 7.18.3 Following an initial response from HCC as Highway Authority (HCC), additional information has been provided and include a swept path-analysis for an 11.5 metre long refuse vehicle travelling past a parked car on Little Green Lane to the south of the site (drawing no. 1908-012).
-HCC as Highway Authority have advised that the details submitted in this respect are considered sufficient and acceptable. - 7.18.4 With regards to the internal site layout, HCC have advised that a swept path analysis has been submitted as part of the supplemental highways response document dated 22/10/2020 (drawing number 1908-012 SP11), illustrating that an 11.5 metre long refuse vehicle would be able to utilise the internal access road layout, turn around and egress to Little Green Lane in forward gear, the arrangements of which are considered to be acceptable by HCC as Highway Authority.
-However, HCC do comment that the acceptability of this would be dependent on the absence of on-street car parking at any of the required manoeuvrability areas (discussed in more detail at 7.8 above).
-HCC also comment that the acceptable by Three Rivers District Council (TRDC) and in this regard the comments of Environmental Protection Officers are awaited. - 7.18.5 The County Council's adopted waste planning documents reflect Government policy which seeks to ensure that all planning authorities taken responsibility for waste management.
-This includes ensuring that development makes sufficient provision for waste management and promotes good design to secure the integration of waste management facilities with the rest of the development and ensuring that the handling of waste arising from the construction and operation of development maximises reuse/recovery opportunities, and minimises off-site disposal.

-- 7.18.6 HCC would therefore require a Site Waste Management Plan (SWMP) to be submitted which should aim to reduce the amount of waste produced on site.
+7.17.1 Policy DM10 (Waste Management) of the DMLDD advises that the Council will ensure that there is adequate provision for the storage and recycling of waste and that these facilities are fully integrated into design proposals.
+New developments will only be supported where:

+i) The siting or design of waste/recycling areas would not result in any adverse impact to residential or work place amenity ii) Waste/recycling areas can be easily accessed (and moved) by occupiers and by local authority/private waste providers iii) There would be no obstruction of pedestrian, cyclists or driver site lines

+- 7.17.2 The submitted Transport Statement sets out that a swept path assessment has been undertaken of an 11.22 metre refuse vehicle and this has demonstrated that refuse vehicles will be able to access and egress the site in forward gear with suitable turning heads provided on site. - 7.17.3 Following an initial response from HCC as Highway Authority (HCC), additional information has been provided and include a swept path-analysis for an 11.5 metre long refuse vehicle travelling past a parked car on Little Green Lane to the south of the site (drawing no. 1908-012).
+HCC as Highway Authority have advised that the details submitted in this respect are considered sufficient and acceptable. - 7.17.4 With regards to the internal site layout, HCC have advised that a swept path analysis has been submitted as part of the supplemental highways response document dated 22/10/2020 (drawing number 1908-012 SP11), illustrating that an 11.5 metre long refuse vehicle would be able to utilise the internal access road layout, turn around and egress to Little Green Lane in forward gear, the arrangements of which are considered to be acceptable by HCC as Highway Authority.
+TRDC Environmental Protection Officers have confirmed that the layout would not raise any issues regarding access for refuse/re-cycling vehicles. - 7.17.5 The County Council's adopted waste planning documents reflect Government policy which seeks to ensure that all planning authorities taken responsibility for waste management.
+This includes ensuring that development makes sufficient provision for waste management and promotes good design to secure the integration of waste management facilities with the rest of the development and ensuring that the handling of waste arising from the construction and operation of development maximises reuse/recovery opportunities, and minimises off-site disposal. - 7.17.6 HCC would therefore require a Site Waste Management Plan (SWMP) to be submitted which should aim to reduce the amount of waste produced on site.
 As a minimum the waste types should be defined as inert, non-hazardous and hazardous.
 The SWMP should be set out as early as possible so that decisions can be made relating to the management of waste during construction, whereby building materials made from recycled and secondary sources can be used within the development.
 This will help in terms of estimating what types of containers/skips are required for the stages of the project and when segregation would be best implemented for various waste streams.
 It will also help in determining the costs of removing waste for a project.
-The total volumes of waste during enabling works (including demolition) and construction works should also be summarised. - 7.18.7 With regards to the location of refuse and re-cycling bins, for dwellings these would be per household and stored within the curtilage of the dwelling, with communal refuse/re-cycling storage areas in the three flatted blocks.
+The total volumes of waste during enabling works (including demolition) and construction works should also be summarised. - 7.17.7 With regards to the location of refuse and re-cycling bins, for dwellings these would be per household and stored within the curtilage of the dwelling, with communal refuse/re-cycling storage areas in the three flatted blocks.

-7.19 Lighting
+7.18 Lighting